Behavior Coaching

 • One next step — a clear plan offered in different “flavors” to match your capacity.

-• Take‑home tools: A recording, a visual map, a clear summary, and a stack of resources you can dip into whenever you want.
+• Take‑home tools: A recording, a clear summary and a stack of resources you can dip into whenever you want.

 • Built‑in follow‑up — a two‑week check‑in call to test traction and adjust next steps.